Nagarian/optc-box-manager/README.md

 ![OPTC Box Manager CI/CD](https://github.com/Nagarian/optc-box-manager/workflows/CI/CD/badge.svg?branch=master)

-This project exist in order to help you maintain your [One Piece Treasure Cruise](https://optc-ww.channel.or.jp/en/) box cleaned and tidy
+This project exist in order to help you maintain your [One Piece Treasure Cruise](https://optc-ww.channel.or.jp/en/) box cleaned and tidy.
+It's build on top of the [OPTC-DB project](https://github.com/optc-db/optc-db.github.io)

 This is a [PWA app](https://web.dev/progressive-web-apps/) so don't hesitate to install it on your phone to keep within reach 😄